siddhartha-gadgil/DeptWeb/_auto-seminars/2011/2011-8-17-prof-siddhartha-gadgil-iisc.md

 date: 2011-8-17
 speaker: "Prof. Siddhartha Gadgil IISc"
 title: "The Goldman Bracket and Intersection Numbers II"
 time: "2:00-3:00 p.m."
-venue: "Lecture Hall I, Department of Mathematics"
+time: "Lecture Hall I, Department of Mathematics"
 ---
 I shall give more details of the relation of intersections to hyperbolic geometry and give a sketch of the proof of the main